Jonathan Demme's unrealized projects: Extreme Prejudice

 Also in late 1984, Carolco Pictures acquired Extreme Prejudice, a modern day Western written by John Milius, and was negotiating with Demme to direct.
 Demme envisioned Robert Mitchum in the role of the aging lawman.
 In December that year, Demme told Daily Variety he hoped to complete a rewrite of the screenplay by March and begin filming in Texas in summer 1985, with Milius aboard as a producer.
 However, neither Demme nor Milius stayed with the project and Walter Hill was brought aboard to direct the film with Nick Nolte in the Mitchum part.

 About Last Night

 In the mid-1980s, Demme was attached to direct Nick Nolte and Bill Murray in About Last Night, however, a "disastrous meeting" between them caused both to turn down the film.
 Following their departure, the film faced extensive rewrites and was directed by Edward Zwick, with Rob Lowe and James Belushi in their roles.

+Famous All Over Town

+Just before the Daniel Lewis James' death in 1988, Demme optioned his coming-of-age story Famous All Over Town—about a Mexican-American teenager in East L.A.—and enlisted him to pen a screenplay based on it.
+Though Demme took a liking to James, he felt that he "wasn't getting it close enough" to what he wanted and took the liberty of rewriting it himself; much to the chagrin of James, who wanted to be the only writer.
+Following this disagreement, Demme later recalled that the project "just kind of fizzled out."